MathewRGB/BlaEngine/docs/engine-interface.md

   but there is an option for the engine to use its own book ("OwnBook" option, see below)

-* if the engine or the GUI receives an unknown command or token it should just ignore it and try to parse the rest of the string in this line.
+* if the engine or the GUI receives an unknown command or token it should just ignore it and try to parse the rest of the string.
-  Examples: "joho debug on\n" should switch the debug mode on given that joho is not defined,
-            "debug joho on\n" will be undefined however.

 * if the engine receives a command which is not supposed to come, for example "stop" when the engine is not calculating, it should also just ignore it.